 He has studied the history of mechanics in eighteenth-century Europe since he first took his postgraduate course.
 In his PhD study, he deeply examined the concept of force by critically reading primary texts of mathematicians and philosophers including Euler and Lagrange.

 2. History of Computational Science

 One of his academic interests is about how computers have changed science and technology.
 He set out to make a series of comparative research on the beginnings of computer simulations, which are mainly based on Japanese cases.
-The first example is the numerical weather prediction developed in the 1950s.
+The first case is the numerical weather prediction developed in the 1950s.

 3. Introduction of Western Science to Meiji Japan

 He is curious about the reception of sciences from Europe and the United States, including not only scientific knowledge but also the social system of research and education.
 In particular, he aims to understand these Japanese developments in the context of a contemporary situation in the West.

 4. Aspects of "Technological Innovation" in Postwar Japan